Fairness Without Harm: An Influence-Guided Active Sampling Approach: Empirical results

-\textbf{Results on tabular datasets.} Next, we work with multi-layer perceptron (MLP) with two layers trained on the Adult dataset \citep{asuncion2007uci} and Compas dataset \citep{angwin2016machine}, respectively.
-We select \texttt{age} as the sensitive attribute for the Adult dataset and \texttt{race} for the COMPAS dataset.
-For both of the datasets, we resample the data to balance the class and group membership \citep{chawla2002smote}.
-We randomly split the whole dataset into a training and a test set in a ratio of 80 to 20.
+\paragraph{Results on tabular datasets} Next, we work with multi-layer perceptron (MLP) with two layers trained on the Adult \citep{asuncion2007uci} and Compas dataset \citep{angwin2016machine}, respectively.
+We select \texttt{age} as the sensitive attribute for the Adult dataset and \texttt{race} for the Compas dataset.
+For two datasets, we resample the data to balance the class and group membership \citep{chawla2002smote}.
+The whole dataset is split into training and test sets at a 4:1 ratio.
 Then, we randomly re-select 20\% of the training set for initial training and the remaining 80\% for sampling.
 Also, 20\% examples of the test set are selected to form a validation set.
 The MLP model is a two-layer ReLU network with a hidden size of 64.
-We utilize the whole model parameters to compute the influence of prediction and fairness for examples.
-Table \ref{table:adult} and Table \ref{table:compas-jigsaw} summarize the key results of the Adult and Compas datasets, respectively.
-On Adult dataset, we observe that our sampling method achieves the lowest violation for equality of opportunity and has a comparable performance for the demographic parity metric.
-Besides, our algorithm achieves a much better accuracy-fairness trade-off than the other compared methods on the COMPAS dataset.
-Though the JTT-20 method indeed has a lower fairness violation, we highlight that they suffer from a dramastic accuracy drop than the other baselines.
+We utilize the whole model parameters to compute the influence of accuracy and fairness for examples.
+Figure \ref{fig:all_results} summarizes the main results of the Adult and Compas datasets.
+On the Adult dataset, we observe that our sampling method achieves the lowest violation for equality of opportunity and has a comparable performance for the DP metric.
+Besides, our algorithm achieves a much better accuracy-fairness trade-off than other baselines on the Compas dataset.
+JTT-20 achieves a lower fairness violation with the price of a significant accuracy drop compared to other baselines.